Definition of Pareto efficiency

 Pareto efficiency is related to the concept of productive efficiency.
 Productive efficiency is concerned with the optimal production of goods which occurs at the lowest point on the short run average cost curve and occurs on a PPF.

 Pareto efficiency is also concerned with allocative efficiency.
-To be Pareto efficiency the distribution of resources needs to be at a point where it is impossible to make someone better off without making someone worse off.
+To be Pareto efficient the distribution of resources needs to be at a point where it is impossible to make someone better off without making someone worse off.

-Examples of pareto efficiency
+Examples of Pareto efficiency

 To build a new airport may lead to a greater increase in social benefit than social cost.
 Therefore, there is a net gain to society.
-However, those people living near the new airport will lost out.
+However, those people living near the new airport will lose out.
 Therefore this is not a Pareto improvement.
 However, if the people living nearby were compensated for extra noise, then it is possible to have a Pareto improvement.

-In practise there are often practical difficulties and high frictional costs in compensating losers from a particular project.
+In practise, there are often practical difficulties and high frictional costs in compensating losers from a particular project.

 Pareto efficiency and equity